Abdisamad001/Fine_Tuning_BERT_for_Multi_Class_Classification/README.md

 ![Transformers](https://img.shields.io/badge/🤗%20Transformers-Latest-yellow)
 ![NLP](https://img.shields.io/badge/NLP-BERT-orange)

 This repository demonstrates how to fine-tune the BERT (Bidirectional Encoder Representations from Transformers) model for multi-class classification tasks using Python and deep learning libraries.
-The project is intended for data scientists, machine learning practitioners, and NLP enthusiasts who want to leverage transformer-based architectures for categorizing text into multiple classes.

 ## Table of Contents
 - [Overview](#overview)